Dental conditions during pregnancy

 Special considerations regarding oral health during pregnancy include:

 Hormonal changes during pregnancy and the acid from vomiting if morning sickness is present can all contribute to an increased risk of dental caries (tooth decay) during pregnancy.
+It's really important to prevent and treat your dental decay because it can affect the baby's teeth.

 It is safe to treat gum disease during pregnancy and this may reduce the risk of adverse pregnancy outcomes, such as preterm birth, as discussed above.